Zerodya/disishot/README.md

 # 🔥 Dis is hot!
 **A bash script that sends you a Discord notification whenever your server is running too hot.**

-[`disishot.sh`](https://github.com/Zerodya/disishot/blob/main/disishot.sh) works by using `xsensors` to check the temperature and [Discord Webhooks](https://support.discord.com/hc/en-us/articles/228383668-Intro-to-Webhooks) to send the notification.
+[`disishot.sh`](https://github.com/Zerodya/disishot/blob/main/disishot.sh) works by using [xsensors](https://packages.debian.org/bullseye/xsensors) to check the temperature and [Discord Webhooks](https://support.discord.com/hc/en-us/articles/228383668-Intro-to-Webhooks) to send the notification.
 To be used with `cron` to periodically check if the temperature is too high.

-The variant [`disisfine.sh`](https://github.com/Zerodya/disishot/blob/main/disisfine.sh) works just the same but it sends a notification about the current temperature regardless of how hot the server is.
+The variant [`disisfine.sh`](https://github.com/Zerodya/disishot/blob/main/disisfine.sh) works just the same but sends a notification about the current temperature regardless of how hot the server is.
 Its intended use is to be able to quickly check the temperature at a glance so you better mute its Discord channel.

 ## Dependencies
 - xsensors